ToniKaru/ToniKaru/README.md

 I am getting back to programming by studying Java Development at IT-högskolan🏫 and will be finishing in June 2023🎓.
 Currently, open for project collaboration and looking for LIA internship opportunities👩‍💻.

 I have a diverse interests including knitting🧶, a healthly lifestyle🏃‍♀️ and sign languages🤟.
-In 2010 I moved from the Chicago area to Sweden and love living here.
-Within Sweden I have been to or lived in to more places than most people I meet.
-Traveling✈️ and trying new foods🍡 are some of the most satisfying parts of my life!
+In 2010 I moved from the US to Sweden and love living here.
+Within Sweden, I have been to or lived in several places.
+Often father away than places many people I meet here have visited within the country.😄 Traveling✈️ and trying new foods🍡 are some of the most satisfying parts of my life!

 <figure>
 <img width="300px"  alt="A shawl in deep rainbow colors." src="https://images4-g.ravelrycache.com/uploads/bratae/402496336/20161008_140908_medium2.jpg"/>